Get Him Back!: Music and production

 "Get Him Back!" is 3 minutes and 31 seconds long.
 Nigro produced the song and provided vocal production, and he handled engineering with its co-producers, Alexander 23 and Ian Kirkpatrick.
 He played acoustic guitar, electric guitar, percussion, piano, bass, synthesizer, and programmed drums; Alexander 23 played drums, slide guitar, bass, and synthesizer; Kirkpatrick played synthesizer and programmed drums; and Sterling Laws played drums.
 Mitch McCarthy mixed the song at Amusement Studios in Los Angeles, where it was also recorded, and Randy Merrill mastered it.

-"Get Him Back!" is a rap rock, pop rap, and pop-punk song with influences of pop rock in its chorus.
+"Get Him Back!" is a rap rock, pop rap, pop-punk, and pop rock song, the latter being most present in the chorus.
 It has been likened to 1990s and 2000s rock music.
 The song has a "quiet-loud dynamic" according to Pitchforks Arielle Gordon, as Rodrigo raps the verses in a swaddled tone but chants the choruses in an energetic way.
 She uses the sprechgesang technique, which was compared to the music of Wet Leg by Alexis Petridis of The Guardian.
 "Get Him Back!" has a three-chord melody and a heavy and offbeat rhythm.
 In the song's whispered bridge, Rodrigo sniggers with chanted vocals and jagged guitars in the backdrop, representing an increase in her rage; this "sends the frenetic peak of the song's last chorus into orbit" in Gordon's view.

 The synchronized shouted vocals in the chorus recall Taylor Swift's 2012 single "We Are Never Ever Getting Back Together" according to some critics, while the melody received comparisons to Len's 1999 single "Steal My Sunshine".
 Stereogums Chris DeVille described the song as "half 'So What'cha Want' and half 'Steal My Sunshine.
 Lisa Wright of DIY likened the melody to Charli XCX's 2014 album Sucker, and Puja Patel of Pitchfork compared its "stadium stomp" quality to the song "Boom Clap" (2014) from the album.
 Patel believed "Get Him Back!" contained elements from several songs and musicians—Bleachers' "I Wanna Get Better" (2014), "We Are Never Ever Getting Back Together", Sleigh Bells, Kreayshawn's song "Gucci Gucci" (2011), and the Beastie Boys.
 Critics also compared it to songs like Beck's "Loser" (1993), Butthole Surfers' "Pepper" (1996), Sum 41's "Fat Lip" (2001), Weezer's "Beverly Hills" (2005), and the music of Avril Lavigne.